Choosing the Right Golf Travel Bag

-For those golfers determined to play all year round and traveling south to warmer climes, a golf travel bag becomes a necessary purchase.
+There aren’t many places where a golfer can play all 12 months of the year For golfers determined to play all year round and traveling to warmer climes during the cold season, a golf travel bag becomes a necessary purchase.
 Whether you are traveling by plane or train, your golf clubs need protection.
 (A few years ago, traveling to Hilton Head for golf, one of the women in our group had the head of her very expensive driver snapped off when a careless baggage handler tossed her golf travel bag onto the tarmac.
 The airline gave her some monetary compensation, but as the driver was not brand new, the amount was not equal to the cost of replacement. – That’s another story.)
 The point is that your clubs represent a large investment and they need to be protected when you travel.

 We’ve done some research and have a few recommendations that range from $$$ to $$ to $.